The death of football? Super League sets stage for war between UEFA & FIFA for control of club game | Goal.com

 Juventus president Agnelli has long pushed for reform and has repeatedly pointed out that there was initial resistance to the Champions League “and now everyone loves it”, which is not strictly true, given its contribution to the growing disparity of wealth in European football.

 Regardless, the FSA has been at pains to stress that it is against a Super League – not reformation.
-They have little interest in maintaining the status quo, not when football's financial model is so badly skewed, as the pandemic has so forcefully underlined.
-They, like the Premier League, UEFA, the ECA and so many other groups, want change too – just for different reasons.
+It has little interest in maintaining the status quo, not when football's financial model is so badly skewed, as the pandemic has so forcefully underlined.
+It, like the Premier League, UEFA, the ECA and so many other groups, wants change too – just for different reasons.

 As it stands, the most likely outcome is the expansion of the group stage of the Champions League and significant alterations to the qualification process.